frankhart2018/simple-gen/exp-4/README.md

 ## State Description

-The state consists of four zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to the food particle and a direction vector which points towards the direction of the food particle.
+The state consists of 8 zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to both the food particles and a direction vector which points towards the direction of these food particles.

 ![State](images/state.png)

-In this position the state is [-5, 2, -1, 1] which corresponds to the distance in x, y, and direction in x, y towards the food particle.
+In this position the state is [2, 7, 1, 1, 0, 0, 0, 0] which corresponds to the distance in x, y, and direction in x, y towards the food particle.

 ## Actions